Feedback About wiseGEEK Login

 I feel very sad about your story, I feel sad for you and children.
 I assume you have (or had) feelings of attachment and love for him strong enough to be able to endure such situation.

 Maybe it is rude to say, but your partner used you and your feelings all those years.
-After your description of his behaviour towards you and children, he seems to be very selfish opportunist.
+After your description of his behavior towards you and children, he seems to be very selfish opportunist.
 You mention "his house."
 Do you mean the house is on his name only?
 It seems that everything goes in for his personal advantage here and that things are worse than a financial abuse.

 I am afraid that with time the situation will not get better because from what he is now, he is not going to transform into a loving, caring and generous man.